Split Sleeper Berth Rule: 7/3 and 8/2 Splits Explained

 Well, the good news is that you can!
 The split sleeper berth rule allows you to split your mandatory 10-hour break to accommodate different delivery times and to allow more flexibility in your day.

-It should be simple to understand: Split your 10-hour shift in two.
+It should be simple to understand: split your 10-hour shift in two.
 However, the split sleeper berth rule can get complicated.
-Not only do you have to follow specific rules set by the Federal Motor Carrier Safety Administration (FMCSA), you also have to pay close attention to your hours so that you don’t create an Hours of Service (HOS) violation.
+Not only do you have to follow specific rules set by the Federal Motor Carrier Safety Administration (FMCSA), you have to also pay close attention to your hours so that you don’t create an Hours of Service (HOS) violation.
 A new rule designed to help you can become complicated if you don’t understand how it works and when you can utilize it.

 I’ve spent time both behind the wheel as a truck driver and behind a desk as a driver recruiter.
 I’m here to help you understand the split sleeper berth rule so that you can use it to your advantage and make the most out of your hours.

-What is the Split Sleeper Berth Rule?
+What Is the Split Sleeper Berth Rule?

 The split sleeper berth rule — also called the sleeper berth provision — allows truck drivers to extend their on-duty time by splitting up their mandatory 10-hour break.
 The ruling, introduced by the FMCSA, gives drivers more flexibility.